Anti-conversion law: Controversies

 When the Karnataka bill for anti-conversion law was prepared, the BJP's spokesperson Ganesh Karnik announced that the government was fully "committed to introducing this anti-conversion bill," but an undisclosed BJP leader objected to it as there was no unanimity in the legislature and could be an "embarrassment" to the party.
 The BJP did not have majority initially and the bill was left undecided in 2021.
 In early 2022, the BJP gained support and was able to pass the bill in September.

 The opposition party, the Indian National Congress, the Janata Dal (Secular) and Christian community opposed to and protested against the bill arguing it as unconstitutional and "completely illegal."
 Chief Minister Basavaraj Bommai defended the bill, saying, "We are not opposing religious conversion itself.
 We are trying to stop forceful conversion and conversion that takes advantage of the weakness...
 [It is only] to make sure that it is willful [sic] and legal."
 The bill was prepared during the earlier Congress government, to which J. C. Madhu Swamy, minister for law and parliamentary affairs, retorted: "It is absurd that Congress members are opposing a bill proposed by their own government."

 In August 2021, the Gujarat High Court issued a notification of withholding parts of the Gujarat's religious laws including section 5, which is the main anti-conversion law.
 Following the petition filed by a petition filed by Muhammed Hakim, the court declared that the terms "violate the right to life."
 The court specified that inter-religious marriage is not a form of forced conversion unless there are evidences of frauds and allurement, and does not require official approval from the district magistrate.

+in July 2025, the arrest of two Christian nuns in Kerala for alleged trafficking resulted in outrage and protests from Christian communities.